-Cost: Take home component \$50 (approx.)
+Cost: \$50.00

-Contact person: Mr. J.Clark
+Contact person: Mr I. Haynes

 PRE-TRADE WOODWORK (12PTW)

 Pre-trade Woodwork is an internally assessed course embracing a series of industry Unit Standard qualifications, as well as related assignments and skills.
 The project themes are designed to encourage students to make plans and decisions, analyse solutions and critique their work.